 • Soft voices around animals, or normal speaking voices both inside and outside

-• Remain seated with a lap blanket during Paws and Tales, either reading or listening
+• Remain seated with a lap blanket during PAC Paws, either reading or listening

 • Follow the directions of staff and Leaders